 In other words, this type of cloud computing is kind of like the “Wild West”.

-How Are the Various Cloud Computing Types the Same?
+How Are the Various Types of Cloud Computing Similar?

 Regardless of the type of cloud computing you use, there are common characteristics in each.
 Here's a list of features usually found in every type of cloud computing: